 If variable compensation doesn’t necessarily help you attract customer success talent, motivate, or retain them, why have a variable compensation plan?
 The answer is that bonuses help you focus your team.
 Bonuses enable you to reward employees for making focused contributions.
 This is incredibly important with customer success where the demands of customers often create huge focus challenges.
 In a world where; “the customer is #1” and “always right”, doing those things that lead to their long-term success can be challenging to get to.
 Here is where a compensation plan with a bonus component can be most valuable.

 So What Do You “Focus” On?
 First of all, I like to focus on more than one thing.
 This allows you to have both “team” focused components to drive collaboration, as well as individual ones.
-Let’s assume for a moment that your compensation plan is 80/20 (80% base and 20% variable).
+Let’s assume for a moment that your compensation plan is 75/25 (75% base and 25% variable).
 Although I like more than one component, don’t have more than three, and never have a component less than 5% of their compensation.
 There is often a desire to fit one more thing in the plan, but it doesn’t work in the long term.
-Our goal is to focus.
+Our goal is to focus on what makes the customer successful!
 As for what to include, consider the following:

 10%: I like the lagging indicators as a team goal.
-With that said I’m hesitant to default automatically to “net churn”.
-Don’t get me wrong, you need to measure net churn, but for bonuses, you want to try and decompose it into its sub-elements and focus where the opportunity is.
+With that said I’m hesitant to default automatically to “net retention”.
+Don’t get me wrong, you need to measure net retention, but for bonuses, you want to try and decompose it into its sub-elements and focus where the opportunity/challenge is.
 Consider Logo churn (accounts) or Gross churn… Figure out what component of Net Churn deserves the focus and then assign it to the team.
-I like this as a team metric because it creates an “everyone is in this boat” reality that the team lives or dies by.
+I like this as a team metric because it creates an “everyone is in the same boat mentality… If it’s leaking on your end, my feet get wet.”

-5%: Use leading indicators for individuals or specialized groups within your team.
-This is huge… figure out how to measure leading indicators.
-It’s really tough, but if you can’t, you’ll fail.
+10%: Use process metrics for individuals or specialized groups within your team.
+This is huge… figure out how to measure what you want your team to do.
+It’s really tough, but if you can’t, you’ll fail because you never focus a team on activities that can be evaluated for effectiveness.
 This is what separates the winners from the losers in Customer Success.
-You can’t do a thing about churn by simply staring at churn, you need to get ahead of the game.
-As for breaking them out by sub-team, consider what you believe are key to impacting customers’ success.
+You can’t do a thing about churn by simply staring at churn, you need to decide how you address it and make sure the team is doing those things.
+The rest is simple if you measure both the process and the result, either your focus (QBR etc.) are working, or they are not… As for breaking them out by sub-team, consider what you believe are keys to impacting customers’ success.
 Is it adoption during onboarding?
-Then use this for onboarding teams.
-Is it ROI discussed during QBRs, then figure out how to measure this.
+How do you do this best?
+What is the key?
+Are you doing this?
+If so… is it working?
+Then use this for measuring the effectiveness of both your focus and your onboarding team’s performance.
+If it’s establishing ROI during QBRs, ask your self if you do this (consistently) and does it have the desired impact.
 In time this will be your best lever to drive success and may move up in % of the variable component of pay.

 Note: If you think team goals are suboptimal… Read this!

 5%: Consider MBOs.
 I realize they are out of fashion and that OKRs are all the rage, but as Candace Walters pointed out, “Good variable-pay plans involve attainable goals.
 While pushing employees to reach for the sky may be admirable, deliberately setting goals that prove to be impossible is likely to sabotage most variable-pay plans.”
 The reason I like MBOs is that I think Customer Success has a strong operational foundation and MBOs are focused on getting stuff done… like ops.
 Basically, MBOs are designed to be SMART (not stretch) which is perfect when you need to get stuff done.
 This also allows you to manage individual performance where they can have an impact.
 Do you need a new “loss of champion play for your playbook?
-Make it an individual MBO.
+Make it an individual’s responsibility and tie an MBO to it.
 Need an advocacy practice?
 Ditto.

 Finally, there are a lot of people who think the team should live or die by Net Churn.
 I agree, but making this the single lever in a compensation plan won’t drive the desired results.
 In part, I believe we often pick Net Churn because it’s being measured (and easy to measure) and because we equate revenue to sales and so what works for sales should work for Customer Success.
 Here is why I think you should consider focusing elsewhere for your team: